CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     ![](media/image_task05_step03.png)

-1. Insert 'WebEventsCustomSource' as the source name and the click on Add.
+1. Insert `WebEventsCustomSource` as the source name and the click on Add.

     ![](media/image_task05_step04.png)